junolee/de-projects/docs/walmart.md

 ## DBT Lineage Graph

 ![](dbt_lineage.png)

-## Data Quality

-Tests planned to add
-- Not null and unique tests for all PKs

 ## Setup
 Run snowflake/walmart.sql to create database and define source tables in Snowflake SQL file.